 Candlelight Divine Liturgy in churches of Armenian Diocese in Georgia

-On January 5, 2021, on the occasion of the first major feast, the Feast of the Holy Nativity and Theophany of Our Lord Jesus Christ, Divine Liturgy was celebrated in the churches of the Armenian Diocese in Georgia.
-Candlelight Divine Liturgy was celebrated in churches on the Eve of the Holy Nativity and Theophany of Our Lord Jesus Christ.
+On January 5, 2024, on the eve of the Feast of the Holy Nativity and Theophany of Our Lord Jesus Christ, Divine Liturgy was celebrated in the churches of the Armenian Diocese in Georgia.

 Cathedral of Saint George in Tbilisi, Saint Etchmiadzin church in Avlabari, Saint Savior (Surb Prkich) church in Batumi, Saint Gregory the Illuminator (Grigor Lusavorich) church in Akhaltsikhe, Holy Cross (Surb Khach) church in Akhalkalaki, Saint Sarkis church in Ninotsminda, as well as the Armenian churches operating in different regions and villages were crowded with numerous people; the faithful came to hear first the good tidings of Our Lord Jesus Christ’s Holy Nativity.
 Everywhere in the churches, after the evening service, different Bible passages, related to the Feast, were read and Divine Liturgy was celebrated by the priests.